Vishal202-rgb/Heart_emogi_On_Doubletap/README.md

 JavaScript
 (React version also supported if applicable — update if you're using it)

-🚀 How to Use / Run Locally

-# Or right-click and "Open with browser"
-📸 Demo / Screenshot
-(Add a GIF or screenshot showing the heart animation on double-tap.)

 🔧 How It Works
 Listens for double-tap or double-click events on the image container.